-What other names is Honey known by?
+- What other names is Honey known by?

-What is Honey?
+- What is Honey?

 Honey can become contaminated with germs from plants, bees, and dust during production, collection, and processing.
 Fortunately, there are characteristics of honey that prevent these germs from remaining alive or reproducing.
 However, some bacteria that reproduce using spores, such as the type that causes botulism, can remain.
 This explains why botulism has been reported in infants given honey by mouth.
 To solve this problem, medical-grade honey (Medihoney, for example) is irradiated to inactive the bacterial spores.
 Medical-grade honey is also standardized to have consistent germ-fighting activity.
 Some experts also suggest that medical-grade honey should be collected from hives that are free from germs and not treated with antibiotics, and that the nectar should be from plants that have not been treated with pesticides.

 Topical use of honey has a long history.
 In fact, it is considered one of the oldest known wound dressings.
 Honey was used by the ancient Greek physician Dioscorides in 50 A.D. for sunburn and infected wounds.
 Honey's healing properties are mentioned in the Bible, Koran, and Torah.

 In foods, honey is used as a sweetening agent.

-In manufacturing, honey is used as a fragrance and a moisturizer in soaps and cosmetics
+In manufacturing, honey is used as a fragrance and a moisturizer in soaps and cosmetics.

 Don't confuse honey with bee pollen, bee venom, and royal jelly.

 Possibly Effective for...

 - Burns.
 Applying honey preparations directly to burns seems to improve healing.